-Although hot dogs (aka frankfurters) likely first came on the scene in some version in 13th century Germany, we associate them with New York City.
-As we celebrate America this week, we’re honoring this classic summer holiday food.
-These days we’ve entered into a golden age of putting tubular meat in buns, and the restaurants below serve some of the city’s versions.
+Although hot dogs (aka frankfurters) likely first came on the scene in some version in 13th century Germany, many still associate them with New York City summers.
+These days we’ve entered into a golden age of putting tubular meat in buns, and the restaurants/vendors below serve some of the city’s best, most creative versions.
 By Jessica Allen.

-This standalone restaurant and food market favorite puts Asian-inspired toppings on its chicken, veggie, and beef dogs.
+Asiadog puts Asian-inspired toppings on its chicken, veggie, and beef dogs.
 Not only are the owners commenting on the diversity of the city, but they’re also producing some gosh darn good eats.
-Pictured at right: the Mash, a chicken hot dog smothered in sweet and spicy ketchup, jalapeno mustard, and crushed salt-and-pepper potato chips.
+The “mash,” for example, is a chicken hot dog blanketed in sweet and spicy ketchup, jalapeno mustard, and crushed salt-and-pepper potato chips.
 So good, so so so so good.
 Get a side of Korean yam fries with kimchi aioli and a fresh-squeezed limeade, and there’s a perfect summer meal.
 (Asiadogs are available at various locations around town, including KBH Bierhalle.)